Sanpele/lake_superior_weather_tracker/README.md

 # lake_superior_weather_tracker

-weather tracking app to (eventually) visualize lake superior weather
+weather tracking app to visualize todays weather on lake superior

 django backend
 react frontend

-nice job today me :)
+eventually, supposed to be a portfolio project.
+Currently a little rough around the edges :)

+making public to make hosting / github actiosn easier